Nhork-0331/DissatisfactionList/README.md

-# DissatisfactionList
+# Dis-Satisfaction-List

-List of Dissatisfaction when working as expat
+List of Dissatisfaction when working as expats

 Practice to edit file on Github.